Lemoncode/github-actions-playground/04-working-with-build-artifacts/readme.md

 And trigger the workflow from project site.

-If we check the workflow, we will notice that is taking a long time to resolve the dependencies upload.
-This is not the way to manage this, let's try something different.
+**DEPRECATED.** ~~If we check the workflow, we will notice that is taking a long time to resolve the dependencies upload~~. **Both actions in version 4 improve significantly the performance.
+Check this article: <https://github.blog/changelog/2024-04-16-deprecation-notice-v3-of-the-artifact-actions/>**.

+However, this approach is not the proper way to manage this, let's try something different: using the cache.

 * [Caching dependencies to speed up workflows](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows)